shamiim611/Ensemble_methods/README.md

 Tools Required:
 •	Pandas: For data preprocessing and manipulation.
 •	Scikit-learn: For building decision tree models, ensemble methods, and evaluating model performance.
+CONCLUSION
+   our baselearner(decision tree) was overfitting and it is also a strong learner(max_depth = 19). this could explain why ensemble methods that reduce variance(random forest,bagging) performed better than adaboost. gradient boosting is often best for strong learners